-Note: My next steps include changing it from HTML to the GitHub flavor of markdown, and then finding a Jekyll theme that will make it look good.
+Note: His next steps include changing it from HTML to the GitHub flavor of markdown, and then finding a Jekyll theme that will make it look good.
 (This will give my readers a better reading experience and attract more contributors.)

 Although there is a steep learning curve to GitHub.
 Using GitHub Pages to publish your content is pretty straightforward.